PKD and Employment

 If you feel that you’re being unfairly treated by your employer due to your PKD, check your employer’s grievance procedure.
-It should give guidance on how to raise your concerns.
+This should give guidance on how to raise your concerns.
 If your employer doesn’t have a grievance procedure, put your concerns in a letter.
 State that you wish to raise a grievance and outline the reasons why.
 Your employer should arrange a meeting with you to discuss your concerns in more detail.

 The Tribunal will hear evidence from you and your employer.
 To find out more about lodging a claim, see the Gov.uk website.

 Again, please seek suitable advice, for example, from your union, ACAS in Britain or the LRA in Northern Ireland.
 They can guide you on taking the right steps.

 The coronavirus (COVID-19) pandemic has been a particularly challenging time for those with underlying health conditions.
 It can be helpful to know where you stand in relation to your employment rights.
 During periods of full or partial lockdown, you may be advised to “shield” if you fall in the 'clinically extremely vulnerable' group.
 Persons shielding should stay at home and take extra measures to reduce the chance of catching the virus (see gov.uk for more information).

 If you are shielding in England because you are clinically extremely vulnerable, the government strongly advises you to work from home.
 If you cannot work from home, then you should not attend work.
 This advice has also been issued in Scotland, Wales, and Northern Ireland.